whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 HP laptops have ACPI objects which correspond to Modern Standby selection.
 By writing to the objects and making the patch OS-aware, the laptop can have normal sleep under macOS and Modern Standby under Windows.

 See [SSDT-ModernStandby-Disable.dsl](/Docs/ACPI/SSDT-ModernStandby-Disable.dsl)].

-### Realtek PCIe Card Reader
-Currently the driver kills connection on sleep to workaround kernel panics.
-To continue using the card on wake, a pin needs to be inserted to access the slot and physically reconnect the card or the laptop needs to be rebooted.

-More reading at the kext repository [RealtekCardReader](https://github.com/0xFireWolf/RealtekCardReader/) and [InsanelyMac development thread](https://www.insanelymac.com/forum/topic/348130-realtek-pcieusb-sd-card-reader-driver-for-macos/)

 ### Laptop teardown
 You may want to tear down the laptop for Wi-Fi / Bluetooth card replacement, WWAN / GPS card installation, and/or SSD replacement.